 In Part 3, I’ll discuss M8 image quality and how I’m coming to terms with those crazy rangefinder conventions.

 ©2009 grEGORy simpson

-NOTE: All images in this post were captured using the Leica M8 and a 28mm Summicron lens.
+ABOUT THESE PHOTOS: All images were shot using the Leica M8 and a 28mm Summicron lens.

 If you find these photos enjoyable or the articles beneficial, please consider making a DONATION to this site’s continuing evolution.
 As you’ve likely realized, ULTRAsomething is not an aggregator site — serious time and effort go into developing the original content contained within these virtual walls.